WHAT ARE SUSTAINABLE PRODUCTS

 You can buy sustainable products all you want, but if you are staying on the path of overconsumption and excess waste production, then are you really maximizing your efforts and making an impact?

-I am sure you are aware of the Reduce-Reuse-Recycle mantra AKA the 3Rs?
+All over social media I see the Reduce-Reuse-Recycle mantra AKA the 3Rs being used in popular posts and zero waste influences.
 But doesn’t it seem as if society is practicing this mantra backwards or out of order?
 The common path chosen appears to be Recycle-Reuse-Reduce.
 This could be because recycling is the easiest path or because it has been made out to seem like an actual “SOLUTION” when it’s not.
 We have already proven we can in no way keep up with the recyclables we have.
 Someone tosses a bottle into the recycle bin and thinks, “Okay I did my part” as they crack open another plastic bottle of soda.
 But once again, is it really their fault?

 Unless someone cares enough to research and educate themselves on the truth (like you’re doing right now, woohoo), they would otherwise think they are genuinely doing the right thing by recycling.
 What they don’t know is most of the time they aren’t even recycling the proper way and therefore, their recyclables end up in the landfills anyway.

-Even when you do recycle plastic properly, your items are only getting recycled about 8-9% of the time meaning a whopping 91-92% is going elsewhere (2).
+Even when you do recycle plastic properly, yours and everyone elses items are only getting recycled about 8-9% of the time meaning a whopping 91-92% is going elsewhere (2).
 This blew my mind.
 However, we still NEED to recycle properly in order to do our part for the items that DO make the cut.

 Take a peek at the below chart from EPA.GOV (2) for a visual on just how much of your plastic actually gets recycled.
 Or click on the link to learn more about how to recycle the right way.